-1 Robust optimization methodologies for water supply
+Robust optimization methodologies for water supply systems design

-2 systems design
+J. Marques1, M. C. Cunha1, J. Sousa2, and D. Savić3

+Received: 26 March 2012 - Accepted: 3 April 2012 - Published: 18 April 2012

+Correspondence to: J. Marques (jmarques@dec.uc.pt)

+Published by Copernicus Publications on behalf of the Delft University of Technology.

+Paper

-- 4 J. Marques, M. C. Cunha, J. Sousa and D. Savić - 5 [1]{Departamento de Engenharia Civil, Faculdade de Ciências e Tecnologia da Universidade - 6 de Coimbra, Portugal} - 7 [2]{Departamento de Engenharia Civil, Instituto Superior de Engenharia de Coimbra, - 8 Portugal} - 9 [3]{Centre for Water Systems, School of Engineering, Computing and Mathematics, University - 10 of Exeter, United} - 11 Correspondence to: J. Marques (jmarques@dec.uc.pt)
+1Departamento de Engenharia Civil, Faculdade de Ciências e Tecnologia da Universidade de Coimbra, Portugal

+2Departamento de Engenharia Civil, Instituto Superior de Engenharia de Coimbra, Portugal 3Centre for Water Systems, School of Engineering, Computing and Mathematics, University of Exeter, UK
-Abstract

-Water supply systems (WSSs) are vital infrastructures for the well-being of people today.
+Water supply systems (WSSs) are vital infrastructures for the well-being of people to-day.
 To achieve good customer satisfaction the water supply service must always be able to meet people's needs, in terms of both quantity and quality.
 But unpredictable extreme conditions can cause severe damage to WSSs and lead to poorer levels of service or even to their failure.
 Operators dealing with a system's day-to-day operation know that events like burst water mains can compromise the functioning of all or part of a system.
 To increase a system's reliability, therefore, designs should take into account operating conditions other than normal ones.
-Recent approaches based on robust optimization can be used to solve optimization problems which involve uncertainty and can find designs which are able to cope with a range of operating conditions.
+Recent methods based on robust optimization can be used to solve optimization problems which involve uncertainty and can find designs which are able to cope with a range of operating conditions.
 This paper presents a robust optimization model for the optimal design of water supply systems operating under different circumstances.
-The model presented here uses a hydraulic simulator linked to an optimizer based on a simulated annealing heuristic.
+The method presented here uses a hydraulic simulator linked to an optimizer based on a simulated annealing heuristic.
 The results show that robustness can be included in several ways for varying levels reliability and that it leads to more reliable designs for only small cost increases.